Howard Marcus, MD

 It began with my experience as a defendant in a medical liability case in the 1980s.
 After that miserable experience (the plaintiff dropped the case), I began reviewing medical malpractice cases for other Texas carriers and eventually TMLT.
 A few years later, I was invited by Bob Fields — who was head of TMLT’s claim department at the time — to join their Claims Review Committee

-In 1996, I was elected to the TMLT Board.
+In 1996, I was elected to the TMLT Board of Trustees.
 I was then elected a vice chairman in 1998 and board chair in 2000.
 During that time, both claim frequency and severity climbed dramatically leading to premium increases, a dramatic increase in non-renewals, and large losses in surplus resulting in a surcharge for all TMLT insured doctors in 2001.
 This situation was unsustainable.
 Many carriers were leaving Texas, making the situation worse for providers.